MinnowWare/CdePkg/README.md

 * feature set (complexity and quantity)
 * storage space needed in a flash part (the smaller the better)

-if a standardized programming interface as ANSI C is available, in conjunction with a storage space optimization strategy, as described below, that splits *wrapper libraries* from *worker drivers*.
+...if a standardized programming interface as ANSI C is available, in conjunction with a storage space optimization strategy, as described below, that splits *wrapper libraries* from *worker drivers*.

 In the UEFI programming environment not even the smallest piece of code can be cross developed on a